About the Foundation

 The Yooralla Foundation Committee, established in 2021 as one of the Sub-committees of the Yooralla Board, will guide the Board Directors, CEO and Fundraising and Philanthropy team in its endeavours of growing the Yooralla Foundation.
 Membership of the Foundation Committee are current Board Directors, the CEO, Director of Philanthropy, philanthropy professionals and philanthropic supporters of Yooralla.

 Jennifer is the current Board Chair of Yooralla.
-She is also Chair of Northern Health, acting Chair of the Victorian Health Building Authority, Deputy Chair of the Independent Hospital Pricing Authority and is a Board member of Barwon Health.
-Prior to being a non-Executive Director, Jennifer was Chief Executive of the Australian Red Cross Blood Service, Chief Executive of Alfred Health and Chief Executive of Austin Health and a Council member of La Trobe University.
+She is also Chair of Northern Health; acting Chair of the Victorian Health Building Authority; and Deputy Chair of the The Independent Health and Aged Care Pricing Authority.
+Prior to being a non-Executive Director, Jennifer was Chief Executive of the Australian Red Cross Blood Service; Chief Executive of Alfred Health; and Chief Executive of Austin Health, as well as a Council member of La Trobe University.
 Jennifer holds a Bachelor of Economics, a Master of Science and is a Fellow of the Australian Institute of Company Directors.
 She was appointed a Member of the Order of Australia (AM) in recognition of her service to public health in the 2017 Australia Day Honours list.

 Sandra is currently a non-executive director of the Yooralla Board.
 She is a senior marketing and business consultant with over 30 years’ experience working with some of Australia’s most well-known organisations in a variety of industry sectors.
 These sectors include fast moving consumer goods, cultural destinations, business to business, government and not-for-profit organisations.
 She has considerable experience working within the disability sector, a strong background in governance and 20 years’ experience on a variety of councils and boards.
 Sandra’s past board memberships has been with the Ian Potter Museum of Art, including as Chair of Supporters/Fundraising Committee; VATMI Industries, now merged with Endeavour Foundation; and the Lauriston Girls School Council.
 Sandra is a Fellow of the Australian Marketing Institute.
 She has a daughter with a disability.